 However, recent development projects have not been built at the maximum heights allowed in the downtown zones.
-Instead, developments in the DTC zone ranged from 4-11 stories; developments in the DTN zone ranged from 2-3 stories; and developments in the DTN-AH zone were typically 2 stories.
-Looking at actual built and approved projects in the downtown zones during the 2018-2020 timeframe shows densities closer to a range of 65-94 units per acre, depending on the zone.
-The realistic densities used in the sites inventory analysis are based on actual built densities for projects approved in 2018-2020 unless otherwise noted in Table 1E-2.7.
+Instead, developments in the DTC zone ranged from 4-11 stories; developments in the DTN zone ranged from 2-4 stories; and developments in the DTN-AH zone were typically 2 stories.
+Looking at actual built and approved projects in the downtown zones during the 2018-2023 timeframe shows densities within the range of 65-247 units per acre, depending on the zone.
+The realistic densities used in the sites inventory analysis are based on median densities for projects approved in 2018-2023 unless otherwise noted in Table 1E-2.7.

-7000 Maximum Project E Realistic
+Maximum Project Examples (2018-2023) Realistic

-Zone District Zone District Name Number of Stories Number DU/Acre Average DU/Acre Range Density DU/Acre
+Zone District District Zone District Name Nu Number of Stories Number DU/Acre Average DU/Acre Median DU/Acre Range Density DU/Acre

 Downtown Districts

-DTC Downtown Core 15 2 88.3 86-91 90
+DTC Downtown Core 15 5 136 90 81-247 90

-DTG Downtown General 10 N/A N/A N/A 85
+DTG Downtown General 10 N/A N/A N/A N/A 83

-DTN Downtown Neighborhood 6 3 79.2 65-94 80
+DTN Downtown Neighborhood 6 6 72 76 36-94 76

-DTN-AH Apartment House Overlay 3 3 32 17-47 32
+DTN- AH Apartment House Overlay 3 3 32 N/A 17-47 32